SirPueo/DCSNikeSAMs/README.md

 The MTR Tracks the position of the missile from launch, enabling the ground based system to calculate the necessary steering and fuzing commands for the missile to intercept the target tracked by the TTR.
 To facilitate missile tracking, in reality, the MTR must have uninterrupted line of sight from launch to target intercept.

+Both a covered and uncovered variant are available as of V0.1.2

 **Perormance Specs:**
 - Freq.
 Range 	8.5 - 9.6 GHz